 On his eleventh birthday, Jacob's father gives him a diary.
 To write about things that happen.
 About what he and his father do on their farm.
 About the sheep, the crop, the fox and the dam.
 But Jacob knows some things should not be written down.
 Some things should not be remembered.

-All too soon, Jacob will learn that sometimes we all have to do terrible things.
+All too soon, Jacob will learn that, sometimes, people do the most terrible things.

 From the bestselling author of WIMMERA and THE RIP comes an unforgettable novel that explores the darkness in our world with the light only a child can find.